 - If you don't feel a stretch, try adding a moderate forward lean.

 - Hold for up to 15 seconds.
 Rest for 15 seconds.

 - Repeat four to six times per side.

 2) Side Lunge Groin Stretch

-Lunges simultaneously strengthen and stretch your muscles.
-Strengthening exercises that are performed while the muscle is lengthening are beneficial for groin pain.
+Standing lunge stretch simultaneously strengthens and stretches your muscles.
+Strengthening exercises that are performed while the muscle is lengthening are beneficial for groin strain.